 Power comes from a 352 cubic inch Thunderbird V8 engine with four-barrel carburetor producing 300 horsepower.
 This is paired with the optional three-speed Cruise-O-Matic automatic transmission.

-Built in the Wixom Assembly Plant in Michigan it was loaded with great options including; power steering, power brakes, power windows, powered driver’s seat, MagicAire heater / defroster and AM radio.
+Built in the Wixom Assembly Plant in Michigan it has options including; power steering, power brakes and MagicAire heater / defroster

 Some Thunderbird Options Available in 1960.